Recommended portfolio from DNB Carnegie

 Shares in:

-Shares in the Portfolio
+Shares in the portfolio

-Click on the ticker to view key information:
+Click on ticker to view key information:

 DOF Group (DOFG)